mcapuccini/TheSparkBox/README.md

 ```

 Your Jupyter notebooks, and all of the data in the Jupyter working directory is going to persist in your computer in the `~/.TheSparkBox/data` directory.

+## Where is the distributed storage?
+There is no need to have a distributed file system in a single-node deployment.
+However, you may wonder how data can be accessed concurrently by the worker nodes, the master and the Jupyter notebook.
+TheSparkBox uses your host operating system storage to achieve this.
+A host path volume is mounted on `/home/jovyan/work` on each cluster component, hence as long as you access files in that path your local Spark cluster is going to handle concurrent operation correctly.

 ## Configuration
 You can tune TheSparkBox setting the following environment variables: